 With some 365 beaches of clean clear turquoise waters, the lush tropical islands of Antigua and Barbuda are an inviting paradise and considered to be one of the most beautiful places in the world.
 As a result, tourism is the key driver of GDP and generates around 60% of the island’s income, with key target markets being the US, Canada and Europe.

 Antigua and Barbuda has experienced a challenging economic environment in recent years.
 However, the Government has been credited with its implementation of the National Economic and Social Transformation Plan and a debt restructuring effort.
-One of the initiatives to support the island nation’s economy is the introduction of a Citizenship by Investment Program.
+One of the initiatives to support the island nation’s economy is the introduction of a Citizenship by Investment Programme.

 Antigua and Barbuda’s commitment to serving its tourism industry and increasing its GDP is demonstrated with the completion of the airport expansion project.
 It is worth US$45 million and includes three passenger jet bridges and more than two dozen check-in counters, creating an overall higher efficiency for passenger arrival.
 It will also allow an increase in scheduled, charter and inter-island flights.
 There are already direct flights to Antigua from London, New York, Miami and Toronto in place.